-Figure 1.
-The importance of adaptive, local cue integration.
+Fig. 1: The importance of adaptive, local cue integration.
 Left: two patches that can be distinguished by intensity (the patches have uniform textures).
 Right: two patches with similar texture that should be merged despite their different intensities (due to lighting).

 Our approach is designed to work with bottom-up merge strategies for segmentation.
-A large number of methods approach segmentation using bottom-up merge strategies, beginning with the classic agglomerative clustering algorithm [4] to watershed [19, 12] and region growing (including methods that use probabilistic approaches [14, 13]) to more recent algebraic multigrid inspired aggregation [16].
+A large number of methods approach segmentation using bottom-up merge strategies, beginning with the classic agglomerative clustering algorithm [21] to watershed [22], [23] and region growing (including methods that use probabilistic approaches [24], [25] to more recent algebraic multigrid inspired aggregation [17].
 Merge algorithms generate a hierarchy of segments, allowing subsequent algorithms to choose between possible segmentation hypotheses.
-For implementation we adapt the coarsening strategy introduced in [16], as it enables incorporating at every level of the hierarchy measurements appropriate to the scale at that level.
-We further test our parameter-free approach on a database with manually segmented images and compare our results to several existing algorithms.
+For implementation we adapt the coarsening strategy introduced in [17], as it enables incorporating at every level of the hierarchy measurements appropriate to the scale at that level.